What-If-Sec/SoLa-042025-Bootcamp/Module-12/12.2 Web Security/Activity 3 - Directory (Path) Traversal.md

     4. To hide payloads
 <details closed> <summary>Answer</summary><p>Directory traversal can reveal sensitive configuration files, API keys, or password hashes.
 Attackers can then use this data in further attacks (e.g., privilege escalation or lateral movement).</p></details>

-8. Which of the following best prevents directory traversal attacks?
+8. Which of the following best practices prevents directory traversal attacks?
     1. Running antivirus on the server
     2. Validating and restricting user input to expected filenames
     3. Using SQL parameterized queries